 But from here it is possible to onwards and upwards to the Pic du Midi observatory.
 It means “peak of the south”, or literally “peak of midday” at sits at 2877m but the road is not well surfaced and only for the intrepid with sturdy tyres.

 There’s a small dispute over the meaning of the name.
 Tour and mal imply a journey and something bad but these words are modern French and the older gascon language of the past did not use such things.
-Regardless for everyone the “bad detour” label has stuck.
+Regardless, the “bad detour” label has stuck.
 For many in France Tourmalet rhymes with Tour de France, it is so closely associated.

 Travel and Access